 This process is called Cell Model Management (MM).
 It takes as input a morphology release, a circuit recipe and a set of e-models with some extra information.
 Next, it finds all possible (morphology, e-model)-combinations (me-combos) based on e-type, m-type, and layer as described by the circuit recipe, and calculates the scores for every combination.

 Finally, it writes out the resulting accepted me-combos to a database, and produces a report with information on the number of matches – BluePyMM.
-This software is also part of the Human Brain Project Brain Simulation Platform.
+This software is used in use cases in the EBRAINS Cellular Level Simulation Platform.